abhishek2x/Django-URL-Shortener/README.md

 ### A Brief Introduction

 ***Simple and fast URL shortener!
-This will allows to reduce long links from Facebook, YouTube, Twitter, Linked In and top sites on the Internet, just paste the long URL and click the Shorten URL button.***
+This will allow to reduce long links from Facebook, YouTube, Twitter, Linked In and top sites on the Internet, just paste the long URL and click the Shorten URL button.***
 <br/>
 Let's say you have a URL.
 You need to send that URL in an SMS.
 You will be having a character limit for SMS.
 So it would be nice to shorten your URL to something smaller.